 Beer Styles of Belgium - Students will be introduced to the rich brewing history of Belgium.
 Many recognized styles will be covered along with detailed information regarding brewing processes and ingredients.
-2014 Winter Start Date: 2/10
+2014 Fall Date: 10/20

 Beer Styles of Germany - Students will learn the rich history of German brewing and become familiar with many beer styles from the region.
 Special attention will be paid to unique brewing processes and ingredients based on the local climate.
-2014 Winter Start Date: 1/6
+2014 Fall Date: 10/20

 Beer Styles of Great Britain - Students will learn the brewing history of Great Britain, be introduced to local adaptations of brewing processes and ingredients and become familiar with many recognized styles from the region.
-2014 Winter Start Dates: 2/10
+2014 Fall Date: 9/22

 Beer Styles of the United States - Students will be exposed to many of the most prevalent US beer styles and learn about the history of brewing in America.
 Special attention will be given to regional variations in style and process due to climate and ingredients.
-2014 Winter Start Dates: 3/10
+2014 Fall Date: 9/22

 Students will be taught to identify many raw materials in finished beers as well as develop a deep understanding of how beer ingredients affect beer flavors and aromas.
 In addition, students will be trained to detect many common off flavors in beer and learn how to prevent them.
 Valid proof of identification is required at registration.
 Instructor, Cliff Mori.